 (e) Reasonable steps should be taken to ensure that the person contacted or attempting to be contacted is the alleged debtor.
 If the identity of the debtor cannot be established with sufficient certainty (because they deny their identity and you do not have any other supporting evidence to the contrary) all contact with that person should cease.
-Failure to do so may risk breaching the Privacy Act.
-See part 2, section 8, Privacy obligations to the debtor and third parties.
+Failure to do so may risk breaching consumer protection laws and/or the Privacy Act.
+See part 2, section 8 in this guideline, Privacy obligations to the debtor and third parties.